grimmer0125/electron-face-finder/README.md

 <!-- # How to install -->
 <!-- 1.type 'npm run prepare' -->

-# Currently this only tested on Mac platform.
+## Currently this only tested on Mac platform.
 This experimental project is based on [https://github.com/cmusatyalab/openface](https://github.com/cmusatyalab/openface) and [https://github.com/yyosifov/image-viewer](https://github.com/yyosifov/image-viewer).

 ### Known Bugs:
 1. It seems that sometimes electron side will send partial data to the python sever running in the previous docker container.
+It may happen when you close the app and immediately restart it and operate it very soon.

 ## Install (Optional)

 ### Install dependencies manually with logs